ProEnergyVIP/Cortex/CONTEXT_UPDATE_REFERENCE.md

 from cortex.agent_system import ContextUpdate, UpdateType

 class UpdateType(str, Enum):
-    """Types of updates that can be made to shared context."""
+    """Types of updates that can be made to the Whiteboard."""
     PROGRESS = "progress"
     FINDING = "finding"
     DECISION = "decision"